StrelokCH/cpib-km/README.md

 # cpib-km
-Compiler Custruction Project of Aude Kauffmann and Janik Meyer
+Compiler Construction Project of Aude Kauffmann and Janik Meyer